-The idea is that you need the bolt face to butt up against the cartridge case and that when this is the case the cartridge case does not move at all and is basically stuck between the bolt face and the chamber of the barrel.
+The idea is that you need the bolt face to butt up against the cartridge case.
+When this happens the cartridge case does not move at all and is basically stuck between the bolt face and the chamber of the barrel.